This post may contain affiliate links.

 7. YOU NEED TO FIGURE OUT WHERE THE PROTESTS TAKE PLACE

 If you truly want to assimilate into Mexican culture, then you need to get yourself down to a protest or two.
 It won’t be all that difficult, because with the state of the Mexican government right now, they pretty much happen all the time.
 However, if you want to join either the UNAM students or the outraged Catholics (who are, admittedly, often found at very different protests), you need to know where your city’s designated gathering point is; in Mexico City, the Ángel de la Independencia is the place to be, whereas Guadalajara’s protestors can be found at the Glorieta de los Niños Héroes.

-Tip: Exercise caution (and common sense) if you really want to attend any kind of march in Mexico.
-There’s often heavy police involvement and you can be deported for having participated in political protests.
+Exercise caution (and common sense) if you really want to attend any kind of march in Mexico.
+There’s often heavy police involvement, potential for violence and you can be deported for having participated in political protests.